haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Condition Immunities blinded
 Senses blindsight 30 ft. or 10 ft. while deafened (blind beyond this radius), passive Perception 13 Languages Undercommon Challenge 1/4 (50 XP)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 318

  Blind Senses.
 The grimlock can’t use its blindsight while deafened and unable to smell.
 Keen Hearing and Smell.
 The grimlock has advantage on Wisdom (Perception) checks that rely on hearing or smell.